-Thanks to Aisha Kazi (BA, 2018) for sharing the article by Battman & Dercon (2017), which challenges some of Maitland's (1997) claims about sweatshops.
+Thanks to Aisha Kazi (Carnegie Mellon University in Qatar, Business Administration, Class of 2019) for sharing the article by Battman and Dercon (2017), which challenges some of Maitland's (1997) claims about sweatshops.

 Comment

 To help us better understand Ian Maitland's argument and to connect it to other arguments we will see in this class, I offer a couple of definitions.